A selection of published articles on food and the people who cook, eat and serve.

 Film & Editing | Andrea Patiño Contreras

-Produced for Feet in 2 Worlds, as well as part of my master's thesis work.
+Produced for Feet in 2 Worlds; also part of my master's thesis work.